placrosse/kodo/docs/source/including_kodo_in_your_application.rst

 3. You can also download the Kodo dependencies as zip or tar.gz archives from the dependencies corresponding github.com page.

-Before moving on it is important to stress that downloading all dependencies is only necessary if you wish to build the Kodo unit tests and benchmarks using the Kodo build system.
+Before moving on, it is important to stress that downloading all dependencies is only necessary if you wish to build the Kodo unit tests and benchmarks using the Kodo build system.
 If you simply want to use Kodo in your application you only need to download the Fifi, Sak and Boost dependencies and you do not need to build the Kodo library (since it is header-only).
-If that is your goal you can skip to the `Example application using makefile`_ section after downloading the three required libraries..
+If that is your goal you can skip to the `Example application using makefile`_ section after downloading the three required libraries.

 Download Using Git